-Concrete blocks and retaining walls are widely used to create storage in trench silos, for example.
+Concrete blocks and retaining walls are widely used to create storage areas in trench silos, for example.
 Bulk items such as sand, gravel, soil, waste, wood, stone, metal or plastic are stored between concrete blocks.
 Thanks to the studs at the top, the concrete blocks are easy to stack and highly stable.
 Retaining walls (L-shaped walls) are suitable for the temporary or permanent storage of manure, compost or silage.
 Finish off your concrete blocks or retaining walls with concrete slabs for an even surface.
 A few slabs is all it takes to cover a large area!

 Barns and stables made of concrete blocks

 Concrete blocks can be used to quickly erect a temporary or permanent barn or stable, making them ideal for sheltering animals such as sheep, cows, chickens, horses and ponies.
 Concrete blocks are also highly suitable materials for workshops or sheds.
-In no time at all, you will have a fully fledged shed with plenty of space for a workbench and tools.
-What’s more, the newly built structure can also be used for storage or as a covered parking space for (agricultural) machinery, lorries and cars.
+In no time at all, you will have a fully fledged workshop with plenty of space for a workbench and tools.
+What’s more, the newly built structure can also be used for storage or as a covered parking space for (agricultural) machinery, trucks and cars.

 Landscaping and garden fencing

 Concrete blocks are increasingly being used as partitions for gardens, private grounds, yards and larger plots.
 They’re ideal for safety, security and privacy, and combining concrete blocks of different sizes will even produce a highly aesthetic fence or partition.
-The government also uses concrete blocks for fences or partitions to prevent unauthorised access.
+The government also uses concrete blocks for fences or partitions to prevent unauthorized access.

 Concrete safety and security solutions